String theory in twistor space and minimal tension holography: Vertex operators and bulk physics

-where the incidence relations have been used in going from the first to the second line and the delta-functions have been used to go from the second to the third line.
-Finally, the delta functions have been used to do the integral and then evaluated explicitly in the last line using a Wakimoto coset representative, where we have also introduced the notation $\langle Ag \bar{A} ] = A_{\alpha} g^{\alpha\dot{\alpha}} \bar{A}_{\dot{\alpha}}$.
-Using the parameretization of $g$ given in \S\ref{sec:euclidean_AdS3} and the expression for $A_{\alpha}$ given in (\ref{data}) with $A_- = 1$, this expression can be evaluated to give
+where, as stated above, the expression is understood to be integrating only over the values of $\omega(z_i)$ and $\mu(\bar{z}_i)$ in the target $\C\P^1_g$.
+The incidence relations have been used in going from the first to the second line and the delta-functions have been used to go from the second to the third line.
+Finally, the delta functions have been used to do the integral and then evaluated explicitly in the last line using a Wakimoto coset representative (\ref{eq:g_wakimoto}), where we have also introduced the notation $\langle Ag \bar{A} ] = A_{\alpha} g^{\alpha\dot{\alpha}} \bar{A}_{\dot{\alpha}}$.
+Using the parameterisation of $g$ given in \S\ref{sec:euclidean_AdS3} and the expression for $A_{\alpha}$ given in (\ref{data}) with $A_- = 1$, this expression can be evaluated to give